-Panel van conversion, with front lounge/diner and rear lounge, both of which convert into double beds.
+Panel van conversion, with a rear fixed double bed.

 Climatic Conditions

 This motorhome is designed for use in cold climates, and is certified to grade 3 in accordance with the European standard EN 1646-1: 2012.
 This means that it has been tested and shown to provide a comfortable internal environment even when the external temperature is as low as -15°C.